We Analyzed the Future Direction of Calithera Biosciences Inc. (CALA), Here is What We Found

 CALA’s Market Performance

-CALA stocks went up by 1.87% for the week, with a monthly drop of -23.83% and a quarterly performance of -71.82%, while its annual performance rate touched -86.74%.
-The volatility ratio for the week stands at 7.10% while the volatility levels for the past 30 days are set at 7.81% for Calithera Biosciences Inc..
-The simple moving average for the period of the last 20 days is -10.07% for CALA stocks with a simple moving average of -65.37% for the last 200 days.
+CALA stocks went down by -7.61% for the week, with a monthly drop of -13.05% and a quarterly performance of -67.71%, while its annual performance rate touched -86.45%.
+The volatility ratio for the week stands at 10.11% while the volatility levels for the past 30 days are set at 8.08% for Calithera Biosciences Inc..
+The simple moving average for the period of the last 20 days is -7.00% for CALA stocks with a simple moving average of -65.15% for the last 200 days.

 Analysts’ Opinion of CALA